The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 What swing fans called “real” swing was a rhythmic style, in which the entire band would create an enormous forward drive, compelling your body to break out in an ecstatic dance.
 And the soloists, carried on the wings of this propulsion, would then improvise a solo that would lift your spirit to the heavens.

-But among the general public, whom didn’t understand the essence of swing, the most popular records did not share the quality from the early pioneers.
+But among the general public, who didn’t understand the essence of swing, the most popular records did not share the quality from the early pioneers.
 They had formal similarities to swing, using the same instruments and melodies, but rather than being ruled by the swing feeling, the players would play in the traditional European way of following notes.

 Sometimes they would try to imitate the fervor of the “real” swing bands.
 However because they lacked the inner essence of it, the outcome was crass and tasteless.
 Among swing fans and musicians, the prevailing feeling was that the music industry robbed their music and neutered it.

-In the beginning of the 1940s, a number of black musicians assembled in Harlem, and started to look for a new way.
+At the beginning of the 1940s, a number of black musicians assembled in Harlem, and started to look for a new way.
 The way they saw it, the white industry robbed the blacks of swing and of all the other black-made authentic jazz forms, so they needed to dive deeper into the logic of jazz and distill its essence.

 Grouping in small bands of five or six members, they would begin playing a familiar pop song, but then ditch the melody in favor of improvisation, and set sail into the unknown.
 Leaving only the chord structure of the original song, the soloists would play with breathtaking speed and create a completely new tune.